jonathanperezdev/business-manager-empleado/README.md

 ##Releases

 #Release 1
 Microservice created to manage employees with docker-compose

+#Release 2
+Implementation of the SpringCloud discovery and config clients